VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ### Test file format

 ```
-# Path to the files or http url with alerting and/or recording rules.
+# Path to the files or http url containing [rule groups](https://docs.victoriametrics.com/vmalert.html#groups) configuration.
 # Enterprise version of vmalert supports S3 and GCS paths to rules.
 rule_files:
   [ - <file_name> ]

-# How often vmalert checks what alerts are firing
+# The evaluation interval for rules specified in `rule_files`
 [ evaluation_interval: <duration> | default = 1m ]

 # Groups listed below will be evaluated by order.